Skip to main content

 Sharon Post

 Sharon Post (she/hers) is a Scientific Editor and coordinates the T37 NU-Minority Health and Health Disparities Research Training program at the Center for Health Equity Transformation.
-Previously she served as the Director of the Center for Long-Term Care Reform at Health & Medicine Policy Research Group and the Research Director for the Service Employees International Union-Healthcare Illinois/Indiana/Missouri/Kansas.
-Sharon received her BA in Social and Historical Inquiry at the New School in New York and is currently completing her Global Master of Public Health at Imperial College London.
+Previously she served as the Director of the Center for Long-Term Care Reform at Health & Medicine Policy Research Group.
+Sharon received her BA in Social and Historical Inquiry from the New School in New York and is currently completing her Global Master of Public Health at Imperial College London.

 sharon.post@northwestern.edu